 - For discussions about MariaDB Server and tools documentation: maria-docs

-Most MariaDB developers are located in Europe, so the likely time to get immediate answers is during Europe business hours.
+Most MariaDB Server developers are located in Europe, so the likely time to get immediate answers is during Europe business hours.
 However, feel free to drop a message anytime and it is very likely someone will answer soon!

 As an Open Source Database, MariaDB Server follows a process simillar to most open source projects when it comes to contributing code.
 We prefer contributions in the form of pull requests on Github.
 There are a number of articles that describe the process in detail.